KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/06-system and networking.md

 ### curl

-curl command is used to transfer data to and from a server using any of the supportted protocol such as http, ftp, telnet etc. This tool is quite useful in downloading multiple files or libraries or binaries as per need which is required in various places in devops.
+curl command is used to transfer data to and from a server using any of the supported protocol such as http, ftp, telnet etc. This tool is quite useful in downloading multiple files or libraries or binaries as per need which is required in various places in devops.

-when used with option -o it will save a downloaded file on local machine with the name specified as parameter Let's download openJDK from intenet.
+when used with option -o it will save a downloaded file on local machine with the name specified as parameter Let's download openJDK from internet.

 `curl -o openJDK.tar.gp https://download.java.net/java/GA/jdk14.0.1/664493ef4a6946b186ff29eb326336a2/7/GPL/openjdk-14.0.1_linux-x64_bin.tar.gz`{{execute}}

-now let's check if the flie is indeed downloaded
+now let's check if the file is indeed downloaded

 `ls -l`{{execute}}